 Baking:

-- Pop into the oven and let it bake for 50 minutes (for 8-inch chiffon cake), see my post above for more details on cooking time for a different size).
+- Pop into the oven and let it bake for 50-55 minutes (for 8-inch chiffon cake), see my post above or the footnotes, for more details on cooking time for a different size).
 DO NOT open your oven door at least for the first 30 minutes of baking or you will deflate the cake.
-Then lower the heat to 300 F (150 C) and bake for another 10-15 minutes

 - NOTES on baking time: Please note that the baking time is just for reference.
 Your oven may bake faster or slower and the type of oven you use may be different than mine